Employment Law Remedies

 In addition to recovering damages for things like lost wages and emotional distress, there can be are other remedies available to employees who win employment law cases.
 Below is a brief overview of some of the most common non-economic remedies.Reinstatement (Forced Rehiring)

-Several employment laws, including New Jersey’s whistleblower law, the Conscientious Employee Protection Act ("CEPA"), and the New Jersey Family Leave Act ("FLA") provide for civil fines against employers that violate them.
-These laws usually set a maximum amount of fine that can be assessed.
+Several employment laws, including New Jersey’s whistleblower law, the Conscientious Employee Protection Act ("CEPA"), and the New Jersey Family Leave Act ("NJFLA"), provide for civil fines against employers that violate them.
+These laws usually set the maximum amount of the fine that can be assessed.
 The fines are payable to the state or a state agency, rather than to the employee.Requiring Your Employer to Fire the Wrongdoer

 To learn more about the remedies available to employees who win employment law cases, or any other employment law rights in New Jersey or New York law, please feel free to contact us online or call us at (973) 744-4000 to schedule a consultation with one of our attorneys.

-If you want to look up one of the legal terms used on our website, try our Glossary of Employment Law Terms.
+If you want to look up one of the legal terms used on our website, please visit our Glossary of Employment Law Terms.